COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning

-In addition, many deep reinforcement learning-based methods face challenges adapting to conditions that are not considered during training.
-For instance, methods trained in environments with only pedestrians struggle when deployed in environments with static obstacles, such as walls.
-This study aimed to address this issue by utilizing guidance, a technique that allows the incorporation of post-training constraints during action generation using diffusion models without additional training.
-Considering these adaptability features, the proposed method is called \textbf{Co}ntrollable \textbf{L} earning-based \textbf{So}cial \textbf{N}avigation (COLSON).
-A conceptual diagram of COLSON is shown in Fig. \ref{fig:conceptual_diagram}.
-The main contributions of this study are as follows: \begin{itemize} \item We integrate a diffusion-based reinforcement learning method with a graph neural network (GNN) architecture and apply it to social navigation. \item We demonstrate that the proposed method can handle conditions that are not considered during training, such as trajectory smoothing and adaptation to environments with static obstacles, without requiring additional training. \item Through comparative experiments with conventional methods, we show that the proposed method outperforms existing approaches and exhibits high performance, even in environments where the number of pedestrians differs from that in the training phase, highlighting its scalability. \item We conducted a real-world demonstration to validate that the proposed method can effectively control an actual robot in practical situations. \end{itemize}
+This method demonstrates superior performance compared with Gaussian policy-based approaches, maintaining high performance even when the number of pedestrians in the environment or their behavioral patterns change.

+Furthermore, the proposed method leverages the diverse action generation capability of policies obtained through diffusion-based reinforcement learning to adapt to environments and tasks not considered during training without additional training.
+We consider two concrete scenarios.
+The first scenario pertains to social navigation in environments with static obstacles that are not present during the training phase.
+The second scenario pertains to the companion task.
+This objective is not considered during training.
+In this task, agents are required to follow a designated pedestrian while avoiding other pedestrians to achieve their objectives.